-Heirloom Tomato Gazpacho takes this cold soup to a whole other level
+Heirloom Tomato Gazpacho elevates cold soup to a new level

 I created this Heirloom Tomato Gazpacho recipe as my way to use the late summer’s tomato bounty.
 I used to use beefsteak for my cold summer soups.
 But once I started growing my own tomatoes, I was able to focus on using the most flavorful varieties in my cooking.
 What I discovered is that heirloom tomatoes takes the flavor of gazpacho to a much higher level of tomato intensity.
 It brings serious sweetness, tang and tomato-ness to what was already a great soup.